 Realistic Productivity Goals

-Nothing can tear a couple apart than unrealistic expectations when it comes to productivity.
-Seeing your spouse as a failure because they could not finish product copy for 1000 products on an ecommerce site can lead to further problems.
+Nothing can tear a couple apart other than unrealistic expectations when it comes to productivity.
 Take the time to sit down and see how much work both of you can finish on a given day.
-Not only will this make goal setting easier but it can also help with giving clients expected completion dates for projects.
 A looming deadline can lead to fighting when you set a completion date for weeks earlier than the project will take at your current working pace.

 Explore Individual Interests To Get Time To Yourselves